AVeryHappyTeddyBear/BingoGen/README.txt

 INSTRUCTIONS!

-I would HIGHLY recommend keeping the python file inside the folder it comes in (It also needs to stay in a folder with the 'term_free' image).
-When you use this script it will fill the folder with images of all of the tiles it generates and the finalized Bingo Boards.
-Also, when you generate a set of terms the images of those individual terms are never deleted by the script, they are simply overwritten when you create a new set.
-For this reason, you need to delete those term images (Besides 'term_free' of course) if your new set of terms is shorter than the previous.
-That's basically it.
-Good luck.
+I would HIGHLY recommend keeping the python file inside the folder it comes in.
+Since the major overhaul the "term_free" image is no longer needed and the script will no longer fill whatever folder it's in with all of the individual tile images.
+The only files the script will create now will be the finished bingo boards and a single text document containing your list of terms.
+All the steps to make the script function should be pretty self explanatory by all the messages inside in the script itself.
+Have fun and Goodluck.